garrandall/popular-music-data/tracks/ei-nelly.md

 Andele andele, mami, E.I.
 E.I
-Uh-ohhhhhhhhhhhhhh what's poppin' tonight?
+Uh-oh what's poppin' tonight?
 Andele andele, mami, E.I.
 E.I
-Uh-ohhhhhhhhhhhhhh, if the head right, Nelly there ery'night
+Uh-oh, if the head right, Nelly there ery'night

 We can gamble to the break of dawn, nigga, money long, nigga